Territorial limits and jurisdiction limits

-What are Territorial Limits?
+What are territorial limits?

 Standard professional indemnity insurance policies, almost without exception, will exclude any work undertaken in the USA or Canada.
-The reason is because professional negligence claims in these countries can be significantly larger than the rest of the world and they are extremely costly to defend.
+The reason is because professional negligence claims in these countries can be significantly larger than the rest of the world, and they are extremely costly to defend.

-What are Jurisdiction Limits?
+What are jurisdiction limits?

-Specialist professional indemnity insurance would need to purchased by firms who operate or who have interests in the USA and Canada.
+Specialist professional indemnity insurance would need to be purchased by firms who operate or who have interests in the USA and Canada.

 For more information or a discussion with one of our experts, please call 0345 251 4000.